jhnbrnn/guest-writer/articles/2019-12-23-securing-aws-http-apis-with-jwt-authorizers.markdown

 Your API now allows POST as well as GET requests to run the Lambda.

 Next, head to the “Authorization” section via the left-hand menu.
-In the left column, click “Post” under the “/wish-list-service” route, then click “Create and attach an authorizer”.
+In the left column, click “Post” under the “/wish-list-service” route, then click “Create and Attach an Authorizer”.
 Fill out the form with the following details:

 **Name**: auth0
 **Identity source**: $request.header.Authorization (this will use the Authorization header to check for the JWT)